 Nothing quite strikes fear in my heart like my child pointing at another person and saying loudly, “Look, Mama!”
 Children are naturally curious, and without the social filters we acquire as we age.

 A neighbor asked me how to broach the subject with M, her 3 year old daughter.
 Grasshopper and Sunshine were out playing with M, and Grasshopper had to stop to check his blood sugar.
 Their friend was obviously curious and while she didn’t ask any questions, her mom wondered how to address it.
 I was grateful my neighbor reached out.
 Continue reading →

 Mr. Mister had to work on our last day at the beach but thankfully he is able to work remotely.
 We had another day near the beach if not physically on it.
 I walked to get breakfast from Gypsea Crepes again and this time I remembered to take a photo before gobbling it up.
 Continue reading →

 Mr. Mister and I woke up late.
 I wanted to try breakfast at a place new to us and he obliged.
 We made our way to Gypsea Crepes just before they stopped serving breakfast.
 I loved everything about it!!
 Continue reading →

 I shared with my blog partner, Alese, what I am about to share with you.
 She started sending me Chuck Norris memes and called me a type 1 diabetes black belt.
 I think I am still a white belt, but I’m adding stripes!

-Thanks to resources like the books Think Like a Pancreas by Gary Scheiner, Sugar Surfing by Dr. Stephen Ponder, the Juicebox Podcast by Scott Benner, and online support groups like SHIFT: Proactive CGM Management, I’m figuring out the timing for my 7 year old Grasshopper’s insulin.
+Thanks to resources like the books Think Like a Pancreasby Gary Scheiner, and Sugar Surfing by Dr. Stephen Ponder, I’m figuring out the timing for my 7 year old Grasshopper’s insulin.
 I’ve been trying this stuff for maybe a year and a half now and I think I’m finally starting to get it.
 Continue reading →